-Conversation fails to meet this need when (1) demands are made, (2) disrespect is shown, (3) one or both become angry, or (4) when it is used to dwell on mistakes of the past or present.
+Intimate conversation fails to meet this need when (1) demands are made, (2) disrespect is shown, (3) one or both become angry, or (4) when it is used to dwell on mistakes of the past or present.
 Unless conversation is mutually enjoyable, a couple is better off not talking to each other at all.
 An unpleasant conversation not only fails to meet the emotional need, but it also makes it less likely that there will be an opportunity to meet the need in the future.
 That's because we tend to prevent our spouse from meeting our needs if earlier attempts were painful to us.

 If your need for intimate conversation was fulfilled during courtship, you also expect it to be met after marriage.
-And if you fell in love because your need for conversation was met by your spouse during courtship, you risk falling out of love if that need is not met during marriage.
+And if you fell in love because your need for intimate conversation was met by your spouse during courtship, you risk falling out of love if that need is not met during marriage.

-Do you have a craving just to talk to someone?
+Do you have a craving just to talk to someone intimately?
 Do you pick up the telephone just because you feel like connecting with someone?

-conversation "just to talk," and enjoy conversation in its own right, and are frustrated when you haven't been able to talk to someone for a while, consider it to be one of your most important emotional needs.
+If you enjoy intimate conversation, and are frustrated when you haven't been able to talk to someone intimately for a while, consider it to be one of your most important emotional needs.